AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-assignments-changes-not-saved.md

 >[!NOTE]
 >
->This issue applies to the legacy task experience.
+>* This issue applies to the legacy task experience.
+>* The Product team is currently evaluating this issue resolution, which might require product enhancements.
+Product enhancements are communicated in the Product Announcements and not with the Maintenance Updates.

 When a user makes changes to the Edits section of a task in the legacy task dialog and saves, the changes are not saved.